SillyTavern/SillyTavern-Docs/Usage/Core Concepts/advancedformatting.md

 ## System Prompt

 System Prompt defines the general instructions for the model to follow.
 It sets the tone and context for the conversation.
-For example, it tells the model to act as an AI assistant, a writing partner, or a role-playing character.
+For example, it tells the model to act as an AI assistant, a writing partner, or a fictional character.
 The System Prompt is a part of the [Story String](#story-string) and usually the first part of the prompt that the model receives.

 Supports substitutions via any of the supported \{\{macro\}\} parameters.